Distributed quantum architecture search: Distributed QAS

-In the third step, a $Z$ gate is performed on qubit $c$ only if the measurement outcome is 1.
-Thus, regardless of the measurement outcome, the state after the cat-disentangler is always

-After the cat-disentangler operation, qubit $c$ transitions out of control mode and can participate in all local gates.
+The details of how this transformation works are given in Appendix A. After the cat-disentangler operation, qubit $c$ transitions out of control mode and can participate in all local gates.
 Since communication qubits $a$ and $b$ have been measured, the shared entanglement is depleted.
 A new pair of entangled qubits must be distributed among qubits $a$ and $b$.
 We say that the cat-entangler and the cat-disentangler cost 1 ebit.

 In order to hide the intricacies of cat-entangler and cat-disentangler operations within our QAS framework, we can ignore the presence of communication qubits.
 We dynamically add or remove ``virtual edges'' whenever these primitive operations occur.
 Fig.\ \ref{fig:VCG} depicts the virtual connectivity graph corresponding to the data qubits in Fig.\ \ref{fig:device}.
 When a cat-entangler operation is performed on $q_2q_4q_5$, virtual edges $(q_2,q_6)$ and $(q_2,q_7)$ are inserted with $q_2$ entering control mode.
 With the presence of these virtual edges and the knowledge that $q_2$ is in control mode, two nonlocal $CNOT$ gates $CNOT^2_6$ and $CNOT^2_7$ become feasible.
 Similarly, a cat-entangler operatation on $q_3q_4q_5$ results in the insertion of virtual edges $(q_3,q_6)$ and $(q_3,q_7)$, with $q_3$ entering control mode.
 A cat-entangler operation on $q_6q_5q_4$ leads to the insertion of virtual edges $(q_6,q_2)$ and $(q_6,q_3)$, with $q_6$ entering control mode.
 A cat-entangler operated on $q_7q_5q_4$ results in the insertion of virtual edges $(q_7,q_2)$ and $(q_7,q_3)$, with $q_7$ entering control mode.
 When a cat-disentangler operation occurs, the associated virtual edges are removed, and the corresponding qubit in control mode transitions out of control mode.